 At one point, one gets a fantastic view of the Olympic Stadium.

-Next up: more from the wonderful city of Roma!
+Next up: More from the wonderful city of Rome!

-Note: This blog is written in English, and Spanish, and the author takes no responsibility for any other translations that may appear.
-If you have enjoyed this post, please check out our archives for more posts from Roma, as well as other Italian destinations.
+Note: This blog is written in English and Spanish, and the author takes no responsibility for any other translations that may appear.
+If you have enjoyed this post, please, check out our archives for more posts from Rome, as well as other Italian destinations.
 Grazie!